“I loved the way it made me feel around other people.”

 Build Your Foundation for Success

 The good news about social anxiety disorders is that they are treatable.
-Cognitive-behavioral therapy is a form of counseling that aims to address problematic thinking patterns and their attendant behaviors.
+Cognitive-behavioral therapy is a form of counseling that addresses problematic thinking patterns and their attendant behaviors.
 It is also an effective form of treatment for these disorders.
 So, too, are holistic anti-stress activities such as yoga and meditation.
-Ocean Recovery uses all three as part of our residential treatment program for substance abuse, eating, and co-occurring disorders such as social anxiety.
-If you or someone you know is suffering, please give us a call today.
+Ocean Recovery uses all three as part of our residential treatment program for substance abuse, disordered eating, and co-occurring disorders such as social anxiety.
+If you or someone you know is suffering, please call us today.
 We have been successfully treating these disorders since 2002.
 Let us help you build your foundation for success.